Davi9130/frontend-interview-api/README.md

 - While you develop the frontend, please define and apply types and interfaces when you need.
 Also, please avoid using `any` type if possible.
 - Please use `await` rather than `Promise` and `then` in `async` functions.
 - Please do not use `as` type assertions.
 Instead, please use type guards.
-- Please format the code with Prettier.
+- Please format the code with Prettier or some formatter if you can.
-- Please follow the ESLint rules as much as possible.
 - You can see online documents, such as https://reactjs.org/ , https://stackoverflow.com/ , and https://www.typescriptlang.org/docs/
 - You can take a look at `server/src/index.js` to see the server implementation.